GARMA-A/SQL/SELECT.md

     first_name,
     last_name
-FROM customers; /*select specific columns from the table */
+FROM customers; /*select specific columns from the table */ /*

-/*
 WHERE is used to filter the rows based on a condition.
-For example, to select all customers with a last name of 'Smith':
 */

-SELECT *
+/*select all customers with last name Smith and first name starting with John or first name is Jane, foo, or bar */ SELECT *
 FROM customers
-WHERE last_name = 'Smith';
--- also can use LIKE for pattern matching
-SELECT *
-FROM customers
-WHERE last_name LIKE 'Smi%';
-/*select all customers with a last name starting with 'Smi' */

--- you can use AND, OR, and NOT to combine conditions and >,<,>=,<=, !=,= SELECT *
-FROM customers
 WHERE last_name = 'Smith'
-AND first_name = 'John';
+AND first_name LIKE 'John%'

-SELECT *
-FROM customers
-WHERE last_name != 'Smith';

--- you can use IN to specify a list of values
-SELECT *
-FROM customers
-WHERE last_name IN ('Smith', 'Johnson', 'Williams');
+OR first_name IN ('jane' , 'foo' , 'bar');

 -- you can use BETWEEN to specify a range of values SELECT *
 FROM customers
-WHERE age BETWEEN 18 AND 30; /*select all customers with an age between 18 and 30 */
+WHERE age BETWEEN 18 AND 30;

--- there is also GROUPBY, HAVING, ORDER BY, and LIMIT

 -- you can use LIMIT to limit the number of rows returned SELECT *